Encouraging expression, creativity and confidence.

 The Family Museum is a certified YPAD organization, marking our commitment to keeping kids happy, healthy, and safe in dance.
 Each of our dance staff members has undergone a background check and received training in CPR, abuse awareness and prevention, injury prevention and response, and safety and emergency preparedness.
 Additional training in wellness and development of young dancers covers social media safety, today’s dance culture, developmentally appropriate artistry, body image, nutrition, disordered eating, bullying, and conflict resolution.
 For more information about YPAD, please visit their website.

 For New Students

-Ballet is the basis for many other forms of dance.
-Ballet classes at the Family Museum are taught with a focus on proper technique and the use of correct terminology.
+Ballet classes: Ballet classes at the Family Museum are taught with a focus on proper technique and the use of correct terminology.
 In addition to increasing technical proficiency and strength, dancers will work on musicality, grace, and self-expression.
-Ballet classes are recommended for all dancers looking to be successful at any style of dance.
+Dancers interested in registering for Ballet 1 must be a minimum of age 7 by September 1.

-Hip-Hop Classes: Fun and funky classes get your body moving!
-Classes begin with warm-up and stretching and move on to combinations with the newest choreography.
-Energy, enthusiasm, and freedom of expression are the keys to learning this style of dance.
-Dancers interested in hip hop classes must be a minimum of age 9 by September 1.
+Hip Hop Classes: Fun and funky classes get your body moving!
+Hip hop classes begin with warm-up and move on to combinations that teach students how to show their style, feel the beat of the music, and dance with energy, muscle, and precision.
+As dancers advance to higher levels, they will be challenged to execute more complex musicality, choreography, and performance quality.
+Dancers interested in registering for a hip hop classes must be a minimum of age 9 by September 1.

 Family Museum Dance Company

-For more information on how to become a member of FMDC for the 2018-2019 year, you may email Dance Coordinator, Jessica Halfhill or call her at (563) 344-4151.
+For more information on how to become a member of FMDC, you may email Dance Coordinator, Jessica Halfhill or call her at (563) 344-4151.